Chart Color Schemes

 Bargo's population is slightly older than the national pattern

 Bargo has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38.
-Compared to Greater Sydney, Bargo has a notably higher proportion of the 65-74 age cohort (10.6% locally), while it has fewer people aged 25-34 (9.5%).
-Between 2021 and present, the population of those aged 15-24 has grown from 12.8% to 14.2%, while the 75-84 cohort increased from 6.0% to 7.1%.
-Conversely, the proportion of those aged 5-14 has decreased from 14.6% to 13.8%.
-By 2041, demographic projections suggest significant changes in Bargo's age profile.
-The number of people aged 85 and above is projected to increase by 177 (139%) from 127 to 305.
-Notably, the combined population growth of those aged 65 and above will account for 87% of total population growth, reflecting Bargo's aging demographic trend.
-Meanwhile, projections indicate that the populations of those aged 45-54 and 0-4 are expected to decline.
+The 65-74 age cohort is notably over-represented in Bargo at 10.6%, compared to the Greater Sydney average, while the 25-34 age group is under-represented at 9.5%.
+Between 2021 and present, the 15-24 age group has grown from 12.8% to 14.2% of the population, while the 75-84 cohort increased from 6.0% to 7.1%.
+Conversely, the 5-14 age group has declined from 14.6% to 13.8%.
+By 2041, demographic modeling suggests significant changes in Bargo's age profile.
+The 85+ age cohort is projected to increase by 177 people (139%), from 127 to 305.
+Notably, the combined 65+ age groups are expected to account for 87% of total population growth, reflecting the area's aging demographic trend.
+Meanwhile, the 45-54 and 0-4 age cohorts are projected to experience population declines.